EdwardHinkle/abode/jekyll/_source/using.md

 - For my day job, I currently live in the JavaScript world, primarily [Angular](https://angularjs.org/) and [Node.js](https://nodejs.org/en/), in [TypeScript](https://www.typescriptlang.org/) whenever possible..
 - On the side I play around with [Swift](https://swift.org/).
 - When programming you use lots of windows on the computer, to manage those I use an app called [Magnet](http://magnet.crowdcafe.com).
+- This blog is powered by my IndieWeb software, [abode](https://github.com/EdwardHinkle/abode) and is hosted by [DreamHost](https://www.dreamhost.com/cloud/computing/).

 ### Communication